RxSwiftCommunity/RxGRDB/README.md

 ## Usage

-To connect to the database, please refer to [GRDB](https://github.com/groue/GRDB.swift), the database library that supports GRDBCombine.
+To connect to the database, please refer to [GRDB](https://github.com/groue/GRDB.swift), the database library that supports RxGRDB.

 <details>
   <summary><strong>Asynchronously read from the database</strong></summary>